 April 2018.
 This old dude caught my eye.
 He was standin’ smokin’ somethin’ in a drowsy haze, which drew no attention whatsoever from the soldiers.
 I guess you get to a certain age and you can do whatever you want.
 Thuy Tanh Village is a peaceful little spot and worth a few hours of your time if you can squeeze it in.
 I jumped onto the back of a moto taxi and was right in the heart of the action in about fifteen minutes.
 Bargain hard, I paid about 91000VND (£3/€3.40/$4) for the return journey.

-For more amazing covered, wooden bridges, check out My 5s from Taishun County, China.
+For more amazing covered, wooden bridges, check out my articles rom Taishun County, China.

-You can also have a leaf through my other articles on Hue.
+You can also have a leaf through more reports from Hue.